If you like the sound of alt/control/forward, perhaps you could check out the Culture Geek conference from 14-16 June 2021

 Formerly Information Society Working Group chair for the UK’s National Commission for UNESCO and Marketing Chair for International Standards committee for e-learning, he is global policy research fellow of the Institute of Technology and Society, the thinktank for the global south.
 He speaks internationally and writes on innovation, design, enterprise and resilience.

-Sessions will also be BSL-interpreted.
+Sessions were BSL-interpreted.

 Event details, timings and how to join

 All of the sessions are free to join, and will take place on Zoom.

 There'll be a varying number of sessions each day between 11am to 3pm.